mhowlett/confluent-kafka-dotnet/blog.md

 };
 ```

-Our processing function here takes messages containing a web server log, removes the ip address to make the web log PII compliant, and repartitions by country.
+The `Function` does som takes messages containing a web server log, removes the ip address to make the web log PII compliant, and repartitions by country.

 Just set a few high level configuration properties (including your processing function) and start it: